 The Database Partitions Task is an SSIS control flow task for creating and maintaining partitions in SQL Server 2005 and later versions of SQL Server.
 Microsoft SQL Server 2005 introduced the table partitioning feature for handling large amounts of data.
 The feature is supported through a proprietary SQL syntax extension.
 While the extension is functionally complete, many database administrators find that it requires too much manual intervention to accomplish their goals.
-In order to aid in accomplishing common repetitive table partitioning tasks, we designed a component with four actions:
+In order to aid in accomplishing common repetitive table partitioning tasks, we designed a component with five actions:

 - Create Partition